apache/iceberg/docs/spark/spark-writes.md

 PARTITIONED BY (bucket(16, id))
 ```

-You need to register the function to deal with bucket, like below:
+Register the function to deal with bucket, like below:

 ```scala
 import org.apache.iceberg.spark.IcebergSpark